-Olive green also works well when paired with taupe, as per this example from House of Grey (opens in new tab), where a dark olive green velvet bed looks all the more sumptuous against the wall.
-The shade on the wall is taken from the Visual Silence collection from House of Grey with Bauwerk (opens in new tab).
+Olive green also works well when paired with taupe, as in this example from House of Grey, where a dark olive green velvet bed looks all the more sumptuous against the wall.
+The shade on the wall is taken from the Visual Silence collection from House of Grey with Bauwerk.

 Orange is a great way to add a touch of warmth and depth to olive green.
-It provides stark contrast, can be fun and playful and encourages a retro vibe.
-‘We've recently been inspired by handcrafted modernism and pairing more organic colors and shapes with contrastingly strong, more brutalist lines,’ says interior designer, Stelly Selway (opens in new tab).
+It provides a stark contrast, can be fun and playful, and encourages a retro vibe.
+Plus, olive green and orange can be used for color blocking walls.
+‘We've recently been inspired by handcrafted modernism and pairing more organic colors and shapes with contrastingly strong, more brutalist lines,’ says interior designer Tanya Selway, co-founder of Stelly Selway.

-‘Olive green is evocative of both the natural world as well as warmth and comfort, and makes for a statement-making background for oranges – particularly in complement to warmer tones in glossy or metallic finishes.’
+‘Olive green is evocative of both the natural world as well as warmth and comfort, and makes for a statement-making background for oranges – particularly in complement to warmer tones in glossy or metallic finishes,’ says Tanya.